Oxen-AI/oxen-release/oxen-rust/docs/examples/0_ServerSetup.md

 `cargo build`

+The default host for a dev server is `0.0.0.0:3000`, this can always be changed with the `set-default-host` command.

+`./target/debug/oxen set-default-host 0.0.0.0:3000`

 Generate a config file that contains an access token to give it to the user to access to the server

 `./target/debug/oxen-server add-user --email ox@oxen.ai --name Ox --output auth_config.toml`